The good news is that cervical cancer is one of the most preventable of all cancers.

 The Tasmanian Cervical Screening Register (TCSR) is an important part of the National Cervical Screening Program.
 The Cervical Screening Program encourages regular screening to reduce the number of women who develop or die from cervical cancer.

-The primary role of the TCSR is to record the results of all cervical cancer tests and send reminder letters to women who are overdue for their cervical cancer tests.
+The primary role of the TCSR is to record the results of all cervical cancer tests and remind women of their overdue status for cervical cancer screening to reduce cervical cancer morbidity and deaths.

 The Register is a free service for women and can help by:

 keeping your personal information and screening history up-to-date and accurate;